 Dedicated development teams, managers, and companies accustomed to the waterfall method (see below) may have difficulty adjusting to an agile SDLC.
 So a hybrid approach often works well for them.

 Do you want to learn more about Agile methodology?
 Check our article about Agile development advantages and disadvantages in software development.

 DevOps Deployment Methodology

-DevOps is not just a development methodology but also a set of practices that support organizational culture.
-DevOps deployment centers on organizational change that enhances collaboration between the departments responsible for different segments of the development life cycle, such as development, quality assurance, and operations.
+DevOps is a development methodology and a set of practices that support organizational culture.
+DevOps deployment centers on organizational change that enhances collaboration between the departments responsible for different development life cycle segments, such as development, quality assurance, and operations.

 - Pros: DevOps is focused on improving time to market, lowering the failure rate of new releases, shortening the lead time between fixes, and minimizing disruption while maximizing reliability.
 To achieve this, DevOps organizations aim to automate continuous deployment to ensure everything happens smoothly and reliably.
 Companies that use DevOps methods benefit by significantly reducing time to market and improving customer satisfaction, product quality, and employee productivity and efficiency.